Frequently asked questions

 What services are provided by the Department of Pharmacy?

 The Department of Pharmacy at Geisinger Wyoming Valley includes about 86 employees, of whom 43 are pharmacists.
 The department practice model involves integration of distribution and clinical activities at the patient care level supported by centralized distribution, support functions and management systems.

 What teaching opportunities exist?

 As our pharmacy resident, you’ll have a variety of teaching opportunities and will develop a range of teaching skills.
 As part of the Pharmacy Department, you’ll provide educational programs for fellow healthcare professionals.
 These opportunities include presenting formal lectures, providing informal in-services and precepting undergraduate pharmacy students.
 You’ll also be required to prepare and present an Accreditation Council for Pharmacy Education (ACPE) accredited continuing education program, to prepare and present an educational poster at the ASHP Midyear Meeting, and to present a platform presentation at the Eastern States Conference for Pharmacy Residents and Preceptors.
-You will participate in the precepting and learning curriculum program in conjunction with Wilkes University, and you’ll receive an appointment as adjunct faculty there.
+You'll have the opportunity to participate in the precepting and learning curriculum program in conjunction with Wilkes University, thereby receiving an appointment as adjunct faculty there.

 What interview changes will be implemented due to the pandemic?

 Due to the circumstances surrounding the pandemic, all interviews will be completed virtually.
 There will be no on-site interviews for the 2023–2024 recruitment season, but we hope to offer an optional campus tour to those interviewed with proof of COVID vaccination.

 What are some useful links related to the program?